Top image: Dr Paul Clark, Non-Executive Director

 - The overall policy, direction and control of the organisation

 - Ensuring financial stability

-The Board normally meets four times per year to exercise its role and responsibilities more effectively.
-The Board’s membership includes people from foreign affairs, governance, and the not-for-profit industry.
-Collectively, this gives the Board the authority and perspective it needs to act in the best interests of the diplomatic community.
+Collectively, this gives the Board the authority and perspective it needs to act in the best interests of our stakeholders.

 BRUNO BASTIT is an expert on governance and sustainability-related matters in emerging markets.
 He is currently the Director for Latin America at Sodali, a leading global governance consultancy and the founder of Quetzal Strategy, an ESG Advisory firm.
 He was Head of Latin America and Russia at Hermes Fund Managers EOS, representing the UK's largest corporate pension fund and some of the world's most prominent institutional investors.
 He advised senior executives and board members at companies on governance and sustainability risks, and has extensive experience of engaging with companies in the extractive sector.
 Bruno has also worked as an advisor to Brazil’s Investors Association AMEC and is a member of Russia’s International Monitoring Committee, responsible to assess the implementation of the new governance code.
 As a result of his governance work in Russia and Brazil, he was nominated for the Yale University’s Rising Star in Corporate Governance Award.